williamouyang/okta.github.io/_source/_posts/2017-03-21-spring-boot-oauth.md

 ## Create an Authorization Server in Okta

 To start authenticating against Okta'a API, you have to first create a developer account on [https://developer.okta.com](https://developer.okta.com).
-After activating your account, sign in and navigate to **Security > API** and click on the **Add Authorization Server** button.
+After activating your account, sign in and navigate to **API** > **Authorization Servers** and click on the **Add Authorization Server** button.

 {% img blog/spring-boot-oauth/1-add-auth-server.png alt:"Add Authorization Server" width:"800" %}